 If you have been stopped and arrested for driving while intoxicated, your driver's license will be taken from you.
 You will be given a piece of paper, which serves as a temporary license.
 That temporary license is valid for 15 days UNLESS YOU REQUEST A HEARING.
 If you don't do anything your license will be suspended on the 15th day, and you will no longer be able to drive until the suspension is over.

 You can request a hearing on the suspension.
 The hearing will happen before an administrative law judge, who will decide several issues.
 Those are:

 - whether there was a legitimate reason to stop

 - whether there was a reason to believe you were intoxicated

 Requesting a hearing is fairly simple.
 You can either call, write or fax your request.
-The instructions are provided at the bottom of the temporay license you are provided.
+The instructions are provided at the bottom of the temporary license you are provided.
 No matter which method of notification you choose, the notice must contain:

 - your full name

 - driver's license number and State

 - current mailing address

 - whether test was failed or refused